-On June 5, 2020, the Lender exercised all of its outstanding warrants and received 192,049 shares of common stock in exchange for a 5% discount in the exercise prices.
+On June 5, 2020, the Leon and Toby Cooperman Family Foundation (the "Lender"), of which Mr. Leon Cooperman, a principal stockholder of the Company, is the trustee, exercised all of its Warrants which the Company had issued to the Lender in connection with prior loan agreements, and received 192,049 shares of common stock in exchange for a 5% discount in the exercise prices.
 In addition, the Lender agreed to not sell its common stock for at least six months.

 On August 31, 2021, the Company entered into a letter agreement (the "Amendment Agreement") with the Lender to amend the terms of the Credit Facility Agreement, as amended and restated, and the form of the Amended and Restated Revolving Promissory Note, dated March 6, 2019 (the "Note").
-Pursuant to the Amendment Agreement, the Credit Facility Agreement and the form of the Note were amended to extend the expiration of the commitment period during which the Company can borrow under the Credit Facility Agreement and the final maturity date to November 4, 2022, or the day immediately preceding the fourth anniversary of the original Note.
+Pursuant to the Amendment Agreement, the Credit Facility Agreement which the Company originally entered into with the Lender in November 2018 and the form of the Note were amended to extend the expiration of the commitment period during which the Company can borrow under the Credit Facility Agreement and the final maturity date to November 4, 2022, or the day immediately preceding the fourth anniversary of the original Note.
+The Credit Facility Agreement provides for a \$5 million revolving credit facility with the Lender.
+Borrowings under the Credit Facility Agreement are evidenced by the Note and bear interest at 12% per annum.
+The Company granted the Lender a first priority lien in certain deposit accounts of the Company, all current and future accounts receivable of Aspen University Inc. and United States University, Inc., subsidiaries of the Company (the "Subsidiaries"), certain of the deposit accounts of the Subsidiaries and all of the outstanding capital stock of the Subsidiaries (the "Collateral") on a pari passu basis with the other lender.

 On September 1, 2021, the Company borrowed \$5 million under the Credit Facility Agreement, as amended by the Amendment Agreement.
-The loan evidenced by the Note, as amended by the Amendment Agreement, bears interest at the rate of 12% per annum payable monthly and matures on November 4, 2022.
+The loan evidenced by the Note, as amended by the Amendment Agreement, bore interest at the rate of 12% per annum payable monthly and matured on November 4, 2022.
+Subsequently, on March 14, 2022, the Company entered into an amendment with the lender pursuant to the Credit Facility Agreement for interest at the rate of 14% per annum payable monthly and to extend the maturity date by one year to November 4, 2023.

 The Company's obligations under the Note are secured by a first priority lien in certain deposit accounts of the Company, all current and future accounts receivable of the Subsidiaries, certain of the deposit accounts of the Subsidiaries and all of the outstanding capital stock of the Subsidiaries.